jprillo/portfolio-2023/src/pages/web-development/formal-flamingo.md

 ---

 ![flavor wheel](/img/formal.png)
 Formal Flamingo is a web development agency in Palm Bay Florida.
+We give business' a leg up on the competitiion.
+Get it.
+It is a flamingo joke.
+No one really likes it though.

-We started doing a variety of small jobs like making powerpoints and setting up emails to developing full stack applications
+We started doing a variety of small jobs like making powerpoints and setting up emails to developing full stack applications.
+Want a website like this for your business?
+Maybe your ex wife is getting married and you want to make a website about her hunky new man's criminal history.
+Let's talk about.

-I have a blog I took off because I am terrible writer but I have a feeling my new employee "Allen Iverson" is going to help me out a lot with that.